-This program leads to certification by the American Board of Medical Microbiology (Committee on Postgraduate Educational Programs of the American Society for Microbiology) in Medical and Public Health Laboratory Microbiology.
+The two-year Clinical Microbiology Ph.D.
+(CPEP) Postgraduate Fellowship leads to certification by the American Board of Medical Microbiology (ABMM) in Medical and Public Health Laboratory Microbiology.

-During the first year of training in the Ph.D. program, you rotate in the bacteriology, mycobacteriology and mycology, virology, and parasitology laboratories.
+During your first year of training, you will rotate through the bacteriology, mycobacteriology, mycology, molecular microbiology, virology, parasitology, and infectious disease serology laboratories.
 These rotations emphasize the practical aspects of clinical microbiology.
-You become proficient in processing specimens and performing each procedure at the bench level.
+You become proficient in pre-analytical, analytical, and post-analytical phases of diagnostic testing, including processing specimens, performing procedures at the bench, and result reporting and interpretation.

-You have a broad range of experiences during your second year of training:
+You will have a broad range of experiences during your second year of training:

 - Division of Infectious Diseases.
-You spend at least one quarter in this division.
-While there, you learn laboratory microbiology clinical applications and interpretation.
-In addition, you learn to integrate clinical and microbiological data for diagnostic, interpretive, and prognostic purposes.
+As a fellow, you will spend at least three months rotating with our infectious disease clinicians.
+While there, you will learn how results from the clinical microbiology laboratory are interpreted and applied for patient care.
+Additionally, you will learn to integrate clinical and microbiological data for diagnostic, interpretive, and prognostic purposes.

 - Hospital infection control.
 During this two-week assignment, you learn about the specific functions and daily responsibilities of a nurse epidemiologist.
 This includes recognizing and controlling nosocomial infections and using proper methods to sterilize hospital equipment and supplies.

 - Minnesota Department of Health.
-You spend two weeks training in St. Paul, Minnesota, at the Minnesota Department of Health Infectious Disease Laboratory.
-You work in laboratory management, epidemiology, and the state laboratory quality assurance program.
-At the bench level, you learn procedures for collecting and processing food and stool specimens for pathogenic microorganisms, the principles of water bacteriology, and detection techniques for the rabies virus.
+During the second year of training, you will spend two weeks training in St. Paul, Minnesota, at the Minnesota Department of Health Infectious Disease Laboratory.
+You will work in laboratory management, epidemiology, and the state laboratory quality assurance program.
+At the bench level, you will learn procedures for collecting and processing food and stool specimens for pathogenic microorganisms, the principles of water bacteriology, and detection techniques for the rabies virus.

-This program generally matches the first year of the Ph.D. program, but your schedule can be modified based on your prior training, experience, and specific areas of interest.
+This one-year training program generally matches the first year of the CPEP Fellowship, but your schedule can be modified based on your prior training, experience, and specific areas of interest.
+Individuals with anatomic pathology experience have the opportunity to actively participate in the infectious diseases pathology consult service.

 - Clinical microbiology rounds.
 Presentation and discussion of current cases and interesting laboratory aspects.